-Your underwater adventures will encompass everything from whales to nudibranchs and much, much more.
-The islands are best known for amazing shark diving and you will generally have a chance to encounter silky sharks, the famous Galapagos shark and an abundance of schooling hammerheads.
+A Galapagos liveaboard scuba diving adventure can encompass everything from whale sightings to colourful nudibranchs and much, much more.
+The islands are best known for amazing shark encounters and you will generally have a chance of seeing silky sharks, the famous Galapagos shark and an abundance of schooling hammerheads.
 Macro-lovers will also get their share of the excitement with an array of seahorses, blennies, hawk fishes and many others.

-The diving conditions can often be challenging even for experienced scuba divers, but the resulting underwater encounters will be unforgettable making your 10 night Master the Galapagos liveaboard diving holiday one that is filled with memories to last you a lifetime.
+Diving conditions in Galapagos can often be challenging, even for experienced scuba divers, but the underwater encounters will be unforgettable making your 10 night Master the Galapagos liveaboard diving holiday one that is filled with memories to last you a lifetime.